 So, when the UK’s largest retailer announced it would start using its payment terms to incentivise suppliers to shrink their carbon footprints, it did not expect a backlash.
 Some observers, however, interpreted Tesco’s intention to reward stronger sustainability performance with earlier settlements as less of a green carrot, more of a late-payments stick.

-In theory, though, incentives are useful tools for encouraging change and payment transactions are an obvious vehicle for communicating procurement priorities and encouraging best practice.
+In theory, though, payments and green incentives are useful tools for encouraging change and transactions are an obvious vehicle for communicating procurement priorities and encouraging best practice.

 The article therefore explores the more acceptable ways of monetising the value of sustainability, deep in the supply chain, whilst also recognising perhaps Why payment terms shouldn’t be used as green incentives.